e-oj/Casper/README.md

     .venus .sky{color: red}
     .mars > .sky {color: purple}

-Can be used when adding external css libraries to your web project.

 It ignores @ rules for now (until a reason for going through the stress of including them is found)

     @media, @font-face, etc